RosanaRufer/Katas_in_Python/README.md

 -- Avoid technical names like `myMethodReturns5`
 -- Avoid leaking implementation information like `myTestReturnsFalse` -- Avoid writing technical tests; you should test behaviours, not the technicality of components

+* Make sure tests fail for the right reason

+* Ensure you have meaningful feedback from the failing test

+* Organize your unit tests to reflect your production code